-Connect the power supplies as shown in the schematic (Fig. I-2) (except heater voltage goes to Pasco).
-Be sure to put the coils in series.
-Add an ammeter in series with the coils, and a voltmeter in parallel with the accelerating voltage.
+The power supplies are connected as shown in the schematic (Fig. I-2 below).
+The two coils are in series with each other so that each coil has exactly the same current.
+There is an ammeter in series with the coils, and a voltmeter in parallel with the accelerating voltage and across the heater voltage.
+Use an AC frequency different from 60 Hz to avoid beat frequency oscillations in the beam.
+Record the heater voltage used.

-Turn on the power supplies.
-Let the heater voltage warm up a few minutes and then apply about +150 V accelerating voltage.
-Adjust the heater current so that you obtain a fairly sharp beam of electrons (not too fuzzy).
-This controls the amplitude (intensity) of the beam.
+Turn down all the voltages to their minimum, then turn on the power supplies.
+Let the heater voltage (marked "amplitude" on the Pasco supply) warm up a few minutes and then apply about +150 V accelerating voltage (on the Heathkit supply).
+Adjust the heater voltage so that you obtain a fairly sharp beam of electrons (not too fuzzy).
+This controls the intensity of the beam.
+Stop raising the voltage when the orbit stops changing (we do not understand the coupling!).
 Once you're satisfied with the electron beam, don't touch the heater current knob until the end of the experiment.

 Adjust the current creating the magnetic field until the electron beam forms a circular path.
-5. Adjust the bulb orientation in the magnetic field so that the electron path is circular and not spiral.
+Adjust the bulb orientation in the magnetic field so that the electron path is circular and not spiral.